Longest Field Goal in NFL History

 records, this one definitely has a ceiling or limit to what is actually

 attainable.
-The record has been tied three times since Tom Dempsey's
+The record was tied three times since Tom Dempsey's

 |1.
 Wilbur "Pete" Henry -Canton Bulldogs- December 10, 1922-